ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Mendopath/4th Level/Intensifying Healing.md

 - **Target**:
 	- Self.
 - **Components**:
-	- Kinetic
+	- Kinetic.
 - **Duration**:
 	- 10 turns.
 - **Effects**
-	- You snap your fingers to a healing beat.
+	- *You create a temporary psychic feedback loop between your healing and this psycast.
+This causes all healing to heal more and more as the psycast goes on.
+The feedback loop is unstable and will break if you fail to actively heal anybody on your turn.*
 	- For the duration of this psycast, you gain the following effects:
-		- All non-passive instances of healing heal an additional $x$d4 health where $x$ is the number of turns this psycast has lasted.
-(On the turn the psycast is cast, the psycast has lasted one turn).
+		- All non-passive healing you do heals additional health scaling with the number of turns this psycast has been active.
+			- The turn this psycast is cast, it is considered to have been active for 1 turn.
+At the beginning of the caster's next turn it has been active for 2 turns.
+			- This extra healing applies to all creatures healed by the active healing.
-		- This psycast ends prematurely if you do not actively heal or grant health to any creatures on your turn.
+		- This psycast ends prematurely if you do not actively heal any creature on your turn.
 Passive healing does not extend this psycast.
-	- Casting this psycast counts as actively healing a creature.
+			- This is ignored on the turn this psycast is cast.
 - **Stats**:
+	- +1d4 Health per Turn this Psycast has been Active on all Active Healing.
 - **Upcasting**:
 	- You cannot upcast this psycast.